 At Hanna Perkins School, we focus on social emotional development to help children develop empathy, self-esteem, self-management and the other vital “soft” skills they need to enjoy success in school.
 That’s especially important now, after missing a year of the socialization experiences they would ordinarily have before starting school.

-Here are 10 more reasons the Hanna Perkins culture supports your child’s safety on a day-to-say basis in the context of the pandemic:
+Here are 10 reasons the Hanna Perkins culture supports your child’s safety and development:

 - Personal space: We empower children to be in charge of themselves and their bodies, which means there is far less physical contact among students and teachers than at most schools.